sgsokol/influx/doc/trouble.rst

 The software is provided "AS IS" so for the troubleshooting you are on your own.
 We don't provide any support of any kind.

-Anyway, if you have a problem during installation, you can ask some help from your computer desk.
+Anyway, if you have a problem during installation, you can ask for help from your local computer desk.

 If you have a problem with FTBL editing, you can read the documentation from `13CFlux <https://www.13cflux.net>`_ and/or interpret error messages generated during FTBL parsing.